N.Y. regional text messaging legislation

 (View New York state texting and driving legislation.)

-The state-level texting ban that goes into effect Nov.
-1 calls for secondary enforcement.
 “New York State’s law doesn’t have any teeth,” said legislation sponsor Erie County Legislator Timothy Kennedy, D-Buffalo.
 “By putting forth this law here today, we are making texting while driving illegal here in Erie County, and New York State should follow suit.”

 The Erie County bill’s other sponsor, Timothy Wroblewski, D-West Seneca, says: “Frankly, the (text messaging) legislation pending in Albany … does not go far enough.”